AbuBakr-03/AbuBakr-03/README.md

 ###

-<p align="center">🎓 <br> Computer Science graduate with a strong foundation in full-stack.<br><br>💻 <br> Experienced in modern tech stacks like React, Django and PostgreSQL, with hands-on internship experience across fintech and tech startups.<br><br>🚀 <br> Passionate about building innovative, user-focused software to solve real-world problems.</p>
+<p align="left">🎓 Computer Science graduate with a strong foundation in full-stack.<br><br>💻 Experienced in modern tech stacks like React, Django and PostgreSQL, with hands-on internship experience across fintech and tech startups.<br><br>🚀 Passionate about building innovative, user-focused software to solve real-world problems.</p>

 ###